Recently, the Administration received a letter essentially saying End DACA or we will sue you!E

 The letter demands that DHS rescind the 2012 memorandum which created DACA, and not renew or issue any DACA permits in the future.
 If DHS does so by September 5, the letter states that the plaintiffs will voluntarily dismiss their lawsuit.

-However, if the DHS does not do so, the letter states that the complaint challenging DAPA and the expanded DACA program in Texas v.
+However, if the DHS does not end DACA, the letter states that the complaint challenging DAPA and the expanded DACA program in Texas v.
 United States will be amended to include the existing DACA program.

 Both the DAPA and expanded DACA programs have been enjoined by the Federal Courts.
 The Supreme Court has remanded the case to the District Court Judge in Texas to rule on the merits of the case.

-The bottom line is that these 10 Attorney Generals want the DACA program to be abolished thereby making the nearly 800,000 Dreamers who benefit from DACA undocumented aliens once again, subject to deportation.
+The bottom line is that these 10 Attorney Generals want the Administration to end DACA thereby making the nearly 800,000 Dreamers who benefit from DACA undocumented aliens once again, subject to deportation.

 How did Attorney General Sessions react to the threatening letter?
 Was he offended?

 On “Fox and Friends”, Sessions stated: “… I like it that our states and localities are holding our federal government to account, expecting us to do what is our responsibility to the state and locals, and that’s to enforce the law.”

 Will President Trump cave in and end DACA?
 If he does, Dreamers will be an easy target for DHS to deport since the government has each of their addresses.